kylestetz/lissajous/README.md

 Tracks are monophonic.
 Since we supplied three notes, they will play one at a time, looping back to the beginning when they reach the end.
 There's no limit to the number of notes you can have in a pattern.

-Patterns are self-contained and do not rely on each other, allowing us to play with patterns of different lengths:
+Patterns for each parameter are self-contained and do not rely on each other, allowing us to play with patterns of different lengths:

 ```javascript
 t = new track()